The new U.S. philanthropic chic: bullets to bling

-MAPLEWOOD, New Jersey The age-old call to beat swords into ploughshares is being answered in Newark, New Jersey by turning bullets into bling.
+MAPLEWOOD, N.J.
+Jan 18 The age-old call to beat swords into ploughshares is being answered in Newark, New Jersey by turning bullets into bling.

 The company, Jewelry for a Cause, worked with Newark Mayor Cory Booker and the city police chief to design the "Caliber Collection".